What is Shopware? Features, Pricing, Verdict

 Shopware is ideal forShopware is not ideal for

-B2B companies needing native quote requests, budgets, and approval workflowsMerchants with zero technical resources and no agency budget
+B2B companies needing native quote requests, budgets, and multi-level approval workflowsMerchants with zero technical resources and no budget for an agency

-Mid-market merchants (EUR 500K - EUR 50M revenue) wanting open-source flexibilityMassive global enterprises already invested in SAP Commerce or Salesforce
+Mid-market businesses (EUR 500K to EUR 50M revenue) wanting open-source flexibilityMassive global enterprises already running SAP Commerce or Salesforce Commerce Cloud

-Businesses needing deep customization and full data ownershipDropshipping businesses looking for plug-and-play simplicity
+Companies needing deep customization, headless architecture, or full data ownershipDropshipping businesses looking for plug-and-play simplicity

-Companies wanting API-first headless architectureMerchants who prefer fully managed SaaS with no hosting decisions
+Businesses with consulting-intensive products requiring rich product contentMerchants who prefer fully managed SaaS with zero hosting decisions

 Shopware vs other platforms